zakun/blog/_posts/2019-05-13-WorkingWithLOBsInOracleAndPHP.md

 ---
 layout:     post
-title:      Working with LOBs in Oracle and PHP
+title:      Working with LOBs in oracle and php
 subtitle:   How to working oracle Lobs with php
 date:       2019-05-13
 author:     zakun